Software Engineering: A Modern Approach

 Design patterns are descriptions of communicating objects and classes that are customized to solve a general design problem in a particular context.

 To understand the patterns proposed by the Gang of Four—the nickname by which the authors and the book are known—we need to consider three key elements: (1) the problem that the pattern intends to solve; (2) the context in which this problem occurs; and (3) the proposed solution.
-In this chapter, we will describe some design patterns using this format: context, problem, and solution.
+In this chapter, we will describe some design patterns using the following format: context, problem, and solution.
 We will also show several code examples.

 Apart from providing predefined solutions for design problems, design